 Employee Demographic % of Total

-White 69 %
+White 66 %

-Hispanic / Latino 18 %
+Hispanic / Latino 21 %

 Black / African American 8 %

 Asian 2 %

 Multiracial, Native American, Native Hawaiian, and Pacific Islander 3 %

-Approximately 60% of our employees are represented by various unions pursuant to nearly 450 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
+Approximately 63% of our employees are represented by various unions pursuant to approximately 425 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
 We believe that our relations with our labor unions are generally positive.